Gastric Cancer

 Staging

 Gastric cancer is staged based on the American Joint Committee on Cancer (AJCC) and the Union for International Cancer Control (UICC) recommendations.
-Initial staging should include physical examination, blood tests (blood count, liver and renal function tests), endoscopy, pathology, and imaging studies including CT (of the thorax, abdomen, and possibly pelvis) and EUS with or without FNA of suspected lymph nodes.
+Initial staging should include physical examination, blood tests (blood count, liver and renal function tests), endoscopy, pathology, imaging studies including CT (of the thorax, abdomen, and possibly pelvis) and EUS with or without FNA of suspected lymph nodes (in patients without distant metastases).
 Staging laparoscopy may be required for accurate results.
 The AJCC recommends evaluating a minimum of 16 and preferably 30 lymph nodes for the purpose of staging.
 Early stages are considered curable but more advanced stages are usually palliative.

 Screening and Surveillance